bitshares/bitshares-core/README.md

 Build instructions and additional documentation are available in the [Wiki](https://github.com/bitshares/bitshares-core/wiki).

+Prebuilt binaries can be found in the [releases page](https://github.com/bitshares/bitshares-core/releases) for download.

 ### Build

-We recommend building on Ubuntu 16.04 LTS (64-bit)
+We recommend building on Ubuntu 20.04 LTS (64-bit)

 **Build Dependencies:**